 - Regardless, all fosters are helpful — our ability to save lives depends most on how many solid, committed foster homes we have!

 After we share this information, if you think this dog might be a good fit for you and your family, please reply to the email expressing your interest.
 We will then arrange a meet and greet!
 Just because you have expressed interest in this dog, it does not require you to take him/her.
 We want to place every dog in a foster home that fits well for both the dog and his/her foster family!
 Often times we don’t know until we try it!
-And of course he/she will first have a visit with our veterinarian (Oak Hill Vet Clinic) to receive a checkup, exam, and spay/neuter (if needed) before being released into a foster home.
+And of course he/she will first have a visit with one of our local veterinarians to receive a checkup, exam, and spay/neuter (if needed) before being released into a foster home.

-Please contact Megan at email@example.com with any questions!
+Please contact us at firstname.lastname@example.org with any questions!